 Other than that, I can’t complain.
 It’s not bulky (the full kit including charges and a spare battery even comes in a cute and compact pouch), and it connects quickly and easily.
 All you have to do it turn the device on, find the connection on your laptop or phone and enter the password.
 It’s as simple as any standard wifi connection.

-Any little glitches I’ve had with it have been quickly resolved via Skype or e-mails with the TEP support team.
-Internet addicts need these people on call.
+Any little glitches I’ve had with it have been quickly resolved via Skype or e-mails with the TravelWifi support team.
 I once had an issue connecting (and I’m sure my e-mails sounded as though I was dying because of it) but it was solved within a day or two with a couple of resets of the device.

 Being in random and obscure countries, I’ve been saved by the VPN access of this device too, which meant in Turkey I could access Youtube and Twitter when it was blocked on local connections for example.
 VPN in general also means better online security, especially in areas where local connections can be a little sketchy.